becem-gharbi/nuxt-fcm/README.md

 - `vapidKey` Public server key provided to push services [docs](https://firebase.google.com/docs/cloud-messaging/js/client?authuser=0#configure_web_credentials_with).
 - `serviceAccount` Firebase admin credentials [docs](https://firebase.google.com/docs/admin/setup?authuser=0#initialize_the_sdk_in_non-google_environments).
 You can ignore this property in case the app server is not needed.

-4. If you are using app server, make sure to enable `Cloud messaging API` [docs](https://firebase.google.com/docs/cloud-messaging/server#firebase-admin-sdk-for-fcm).
+4. If you are using an app server, make sure to enable `Cloud messaging API` [docs](https://firebase.google.com/docs/cloud-messaging/server#firebase-admin-sdk-for-fcm).

 That's it!
 You can now use Nuxt FCM in your Nuxt app ✨